chuckcscccl/rustlr/appendix.md

 We are experimenting with implementations of this algorithm to see if it's practical beyond small grammars.
-In the meantime, Rustlr allows a very simple mechanism that costs minimal overhead: the grammar writer can mark where the transformation needs to occur:
+In the meantime, Rustlr allows a very simple mechanism that costs minimal overhead: the grammar writer can mark where the transformations need to occur:
 ```
 S --> A | B
 C --> c | C c